Shared Path Comments on Bill 5 “Protect Ontario by Unleashing our Economy Act, 2025”

 On April 17, 2025, Bill 5, the Protect Ontario by Unleashing our Economy Act, 2025, was tabled for first reading in the Ontario Legislature by the Hon.
 Stephen Lecce, Minister of Energy and Mines.
 Second Reading debate on Bill 5 was completed on May 6, 2025, and the legislation has been referred to the Standing Committee on the Interior for consideration.
 Shared Path submitted comments on this Bill.

-The Shared Path calls upon the Government of Ontario to repeal Bill 5 as it does not acknowledge First Nations and Treaty rights.
+Shared Path calls upon the Government of Ontario to repeal Bill 5 as it does not acknowledge First Nations and Treaty rights.
 This includes the Crown’s Duty to Consult and Accommodate and the principle of Free, Prior and Informed Consent (FPIC) outlined in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-Further, we support the Chiefs of Ontario’s call to undertake a full consultation process with Ontario First Nations prior to proceeding with this legislation which include exemptions for First Nations laws within the Act.
+Further, we support the Chiefs of Ontario’s call to undertake a full process for engagement with Ontario First Nations prior to proceeding with this legislation.
+A revision of the preamble is not sufficient to build trust or demonstrate fulsome reconciliation.

 This omnibus legislation would: